Happy July 4 to all. Thank you, veterans.

 Recipe for a perfect Independence Day

-• 1 patriotic couple – a retired 3-star general who had worked in the White House after 2 rigorous tours in Vietnam and his wife, who raised the kids while he was gone
+1 patriotic couple – a retired 3-star general who worked in the Reagan White House after 2 rigorous tours in Vietnam and his wife, who raised the kids and kept everything together while he was away

-• 1 oceanfront home on a sunny day in Oceanside, CA
+1 oceanfront home on a sunny day in southern CA

-• Hamburgers, hot dogs, plenty of beer, wine, water and soft drinks
+Hamburgers, hot dogs, salads, plenty of beer, wine, water, and soft drinks

-And the pièce de resistance – a round robin reading of the Declaration of Independence, late afternoon, with everyone participating, young readers to older veterans, all of us sandy and flush from our day on the beach, united in appreciation for the United States of America, its blessings and our freedoms.
+And the pièce de résistance – a round robin reading of the Declaration of Independence, late afternoon, with everyone participating, young readers and the rest of us, all sandy and flush from our day on the beach, joined in appreciation for the United States of America, its blessings and our freedoms.

 We enjoyed that special day 12 times when we lived in San Diego.
 Though I know we always watched the fireworks when it got dark, I don’t remember those.